kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 ```

+> note ""
->NOTE: This process may take a few minutes as it has to zap the disks, deploy a BlueStore configuration on them, and start the OSD service pods across our nodes.
+> This process may take a few minutes as it has to zap the disks, deploy a BlueStore configuration on them, and start the OSD service pods across our nodes.

 The cluster deployment can be validated now: